Skip to content

 What Whole Vegetables Give You That Greens Powder Cannot Fully Replace

 Whole vegetables are more than nutrients on a label.
 They have fibre, water, volume, colour, flavour, texture and structure.
-You bite them, chew them, combine them with meals and feel their volume on the plate.
+You bite them, chew them and combine them with meals.
 That eating experience matters.

 Fibre, water and volume

-Vegetables usually give you more meaningful fibre and water than a small scoop of powder.
-They add bulk to meals and can help make a plate feel complete.
-Greens powder may contain dietary fibre, but a serve is not the same as a bowl of salad, steamed greens, roasted vegetables or a vegetable-heavy soup.
+Vegetables usually give you more meaningful fibre, water and bulk than a small scoop of powder.
+They can help make a plate feel complete.
+Greens powder may provide dietary fibre, but a serve is not the same as a bowl of salad, steamed greens, roasted vegetables, stir-fried greens or vegetable soup.

 Texture, chewing and fullness

-Crunchy, leafy, roasted or steamed vegetables create chewing satisfaction.
-A drinkable powder is convenient, but it does not provide the same texture, pace of eating or sense of fullness that whole vegetables can add to a meal.
+Crunchy, leafy, roasted or steamed vegetables slow the meal down.
+A drinkable powder is easier, but it does not provide the same texture, pace of eating or sense of fullness that whole vegetables can add to your day.

-The food matrix is the full structure of a food, including its fibre, water, plant compounds, texture and how its parts are packaged together.
+The food matrix means the full structure of a food, including fibre, water, plant compounds, texture and how all those parts are packaged together.
 Greens powder can contain useful plant ingredients, but it cannot fully recreate the structure of whole vegetables.

 Meal structure and variety

-Vegetables also help you build a balanced plate.
-They sit beside protein foods, grains, legumes, healthy fats and sauces.
-That meal structure is one reason our answer to greens powder or vegetables is: vegetables first, greens powder as a top-up.
+Vegetables help you build a balanced plate.
+They sit beside eggs, fish, chicken, tofu, legumes, grains, nuts, seeds, dressings and sauces.
+That meal structure is one reason our answer is clear: vegetables first, greens powder as support.

 Greens powder offers convenience and consistency.
 That is its real strength.
-It can help when life is busy, when fresh greens run out, when travel disrupts your routine or when you want something easy to mix into water or a smoothie.
+It can help when life is busy, fresh greens run out, travel disrupts your routine or you want something easy to shake into water or blend into a smoothie.

-Greens powders vary widely by formula.
+Greens powders vary widely.
 A long ingredient list does not automatically mean a better greens powder.
-We recommend looking at the purpose of the product, the serving size, the nutrition panel, the ingredient quality and whether it fits the routine you will actually use.
+We recommend looking at the purpose of the product, the serving size, the nutrition panel, the ingredient quality, the flavour and whether it fits the routine you will actually use.

 Puraz Super Greens contains NZ-grown wheatgrass, broccoli sprout, barley leaf and kiwifruit, plus bovine collagen peptides.
 Each 9 g scoop provides 3.0 g collagen peptides and 1.5 g dietary fibre, along with vitamin C, folate, chromium, carotenoids and chlorophyll.
 It has a refreshing pineapple flavour and mixes best in a shaker, or can be blended into smoothies.

 The main difference is whole-food structure versus supplement convenience.
 Vegetables are the foundation of a balanced diet.
-Greens powder is a practical support when you want an easier daily scoop.
+Greens powder is a practical support when an easy daily scoop helps you stay consistent.

 Feature Whole vegetables Greens powder What this means for your routine